nd-nuclear-theory/mcscript-ncci/INSTALL.md

   The environment variable `NCCI_DATA_DIR_H2` is used to tell `mcscript-ncci` where to find interaction TBME files.
 The scripting will search for TBME files in the directory given by `NCCI_DATA_DIR_H2`.
-This may also be given as a colon-delimited list of directories to search.
+This may also be given as a colon-separated list of directories to search.
 More precisely, TBME files are expected to live in subdirectories, following the naming convention:
   ```<interaction_group>/<interaction_name>-<ob|tb>-<N1bmax|N2bmax>-<hw>.bin```